daniamcode/utils/README.md

 ## Installation and Usage

-Install the library with `npm install utils`
+Install the library with `npm install @daniamcode/utils`